ademiltonnunes/voice-realtime-translation/README.md

 4. **Microphone access denied**: Users must grant permission to access their microphone.

 5. **OpenAI API errors**: Verify your API key is correctly set in both your local environment and Firebase config.

+6. **Firebase Authentication Configuration**: By default, Firebase Cloud Functions require authentication.
+For this application to work properly, you need to disable the authentication requirement:

+   1. Navigate to the Google Cloud Console for your Firebase project
+   2. Go to Cloud Run > Services
+   3. Select your function service
+   4. Click on Permission
+   5. Add on "Add Principal" button
+   6. On "New Principal" add 'allUsers' and "Select Role" add 'Cloud Run Invoker'
+   7. Click on "Save"

 ## Future Enhancements